Tinea Capitis

 View Image

-Typical lesions of kerion celsi on the vertex scalp of a young Chinese boy.
-Note numerous bright yellow purulent areas on skin surface, surrounded by ....
+Typical lesions of kerion celsi on vertex scalp of young Chinese boy.
+Note numerous bright-yellow purulent areas on skin surface, surrounded by adjace....

 Favus (also termed tinea favosa) is a severe form of tinea capitis.
-Favus is a chronic infection caused most commonly by T schoenleinii and, occasionally, by T violaceum or Microsporum gypsum.
+Favus is a chronic infection caused most commonly by T schoenleinii and occasionally by T violaceum or Microsporum gypsum.
 Scalp lesions are characterized by the presence of yellow cup-shaped crusts termed scutula, which surround the infected hair follicles.
-Favus is seen predominantly in Africa, the Mediterranean, and the Middle East and, rarely, in North America and South America, usually in descendants of immigrants from endemic areas.
+Favus is seen predominantly in Africa, the Mediterranean, and the Middle East; rarely, it occurs in North America and South America, usually in descendants of immigrants from endemic areas.
 Favus usually is acquired early in life and has a tendency to cluster in families.
 In favus, infected hairs appear yellow.

 Physical Examination

 T tonsurans is the most common pathogen causing tinea capitis in the United States.
-As T tonsurans is an endothrix, its spores remain inside the hair shaft and do not fluoresce at Wood lamp examination.
-Thus, diagnosis should be made with mycological analysis by scraping scale from the scalp and sending it to the laboratory for confirmation of diagnosis.
-As M canis and M audouinii do exist in the United States, as with other species that cause tinea capitis, it is suggested to perform a Wood lamp examination, evaluating for an ectothrix infection of the hairs.
-If positive, the hairs fluoresce.[14]
+Because T tonsurans is an endothrix, its spores remain inside the hair shaft and do not fluoresce on Wood lamp examination.
+Thus, diagnosis should be made through mycologic analysis by scraping scale from the scalp and sending it to the laboratory for confirmation of the diagnosis.
+Given that M canis and M audouinii do exist in the United States, it is suggested to perform a Wood lamp examination to evaluate for an ectothrix infection of the hairs; if such infection is present, the hairs will fluoresce.[16]

 Pertinent physical findings are limited to the skin of scalp, eyebrows, and eyelashes.[21]